JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 For the OML tabular interchange representation, an OML AnnotationEntry (for a given OML AnnotationProperty) is a triple:
-- an OML Context in which the OML AnnotationEntry appears
+- an OML Module in which the OML AnnotationEntry appears
 - an annotated OML TerminologyThing subject
-- a String value as the representation of some information about the subject in that context.
+- a String value as the representation of some information about the subject in that module.

 {APIs: **Normalized**, **Functional**}

 Normalized Relational Schema Table:
-- contextUUID: UUID (Foreign Key for: OML Context)
 - subjectUUID: UUID (Foreign Key for: OML TerminologyThing)
 - value: String
+- moduleUUID: UUID (Foreign Key for: OML Module)

 ## OML AnnotationProperty

-An OML AnnotationProperty maps to an [OWL2 AnnotationProperty] and is similarly a non-logical property for associating some information to any OML TerminologyThing in an OML Context.
+An OML AnnotationProperty maps to an [OWL2 AnnotationProperty] and is similarly a non-logical property for associating some information to any OML TerminologyThing in an OML Module.

 {APIs: **Normalized**, **Functional**}